mariasierralizarazo/javascript-challenge/README.md

 <hr></hr>
 <p align="justify">
 Even though doing a good data analysis is very important, the way how data is presented also has a very significant value.
-In this project, the main goal was to append complete and filter given data to the given website. <br/>
+In this project, the main goal was to append complete and filtered given data to the given website. <br/>
 In
 <a href="https://github.com/mariasierralizarazo/javascript-challenge/tree/master/UFO-level-1"> UFO-level-1 </a>, the user would be able to see all the information
 in the table as soon as he/she opens the website; however, the website will also allow filter the table per date.
 If the entered date is not registered in the data,